-The costs associated with the procurement and subsequent utilization of an air to water heat pump can be divided in two:
+The costs associated with the procurement and subsequent utilisation of an air to water heat pump can be divided in two:

-- The installation costs (which are concerned primarily with the air water heat pump price coupled with the costs incurred when installing the pump) and,
+- The installation costs (which are concerned primarily with the air water heat pump price coupled with the costs incurred when installing the pump).

 - The exploitation expenses, which will be directly affected by how you use the pump.